hyosung11/Launch-School/Courses/journal.md

 17:27 I've completed Lesson 1 and outlined my file for Lesson 2.
 I want to take a shower now.

 17:48 Spent the last 20 minutes revising my OOP Anki cards to make them into questions.
 I want to take a shower now and then start working on Lesson 2 after dinner on my MBP.

+20:48 Into Lesson 2 and learning about `prototypes`.
+Going to stop for the night.
+I might munch on something.